What is Negligence?

 Contact Our Charlotte Personal Injury Lawyers to Learn More

 If you are injured in an accident in Charlotte through another person’s fault, you may be able to recover compensation from that party’s insurance policy, but proving negligence in North Carolina is no easy task.
-At Randall & Stump, PLLC, we will investigate your case, and aggressively fight for you to obtain the compensation you deserve.
+At Randall & Stump, Criminal Defense Attorneys, we will investigate your case, and aggressively fight for you to obtain the compensation you deserve.
 Call our Charlotte personal injury at (980) 237-4579, or reach out through our online contact form to schedule a case evaluation.